JuliaDynamics/HybridStructs.jl/README.md

 2. A mutable struct `S_Mut`;
 3. Constructors for `S` that can create either the mutable or immutable version.

-It is then possible to create instances of the specified version with
+It is then possible to create instances of the specified version:

 ```julia
 julia> s1 = S(1, 2, 3; mutable=true)